 The noted wind instrument maker and a pioneer in the reproduction of historical woodwinds, Friedrich von Huene (1929-2016), seated in side- profile, holds a three-piece baroque alto recorder with ivory beak, ferrules and foot, possibly one of the original Bressan altos from his own collection.
-One of von Huene's clients, the artist Claude Montgomery, spent the summers in Maine where Friedrich von Huene and his family also spent their vacations for some years at Indian Point.
-In 1972, Montgomery asked Friedrich, his wife Inge and their eight-year-old son Thomas to sit for him.
-As part payment for his services Friedrich gave Montgomery a basset recorder.
+In 1972, One of von Huene's clients, the artist Claude Montgomery asked Friedrich, his wife Inge and their eight-year-old son Thomas to sit for him.
+In part return for his services Friedrich gave Montgomery a basset recorder.
 The three portraits now decorate the family's Brookline music room.

 Claude Montgomery was a North American etcher and painter of portraits, still lifes, and seascapes.
 He was known also as a progressive advocate and for his work with the homeless.
+He was born and died in Portland (1912-1990).